 little resistance.
 The invaders began to build up York's defences,

 to make it theirs.
 The warring Northumbrians had to put aside their

 differences to unite against the common enemy.
 On 23 March 867,

 the combined forces of Osbert and Ælla attempted to retake York.

 They were heavily defeated by the Danes.
 Osbert was killed in battle

-and Ælla was put to death.
-The Annals of Ulster record:
+and Ælla was captured and put to death.
+The Annals of Ulster

-tremendous debate among scholars of the period.
+debate amongst scholars of the period.
 His execution is described in

 great detail in the Scandinavian sources, and Ivarr's personal

 involvement is stressed.
 The most graphic description appears in the

 This particularly gruesome act was a form of